 When Elite finds it appropriate, the firm may recommend that clients allocate part of their assets to funds that are managed by Lattice Capital Management.
 Clients are under no obligation to accept these recommendations, but if they do, Lattice will receive compensation through its proprietary management charges and performance-based fees.
 This has the potential to create a conflict of interest, as Ronnasi would earn compensation from the fees of both Lattice and Elite.
 Even still, the firm is a fiduciary and is therefore legally bound to act in your best interest at all times.

 Anyone interested in beginning an advisory relationship with Elite Wealth Management can contact the firm over the phone at (425) 828-4300 or by email at firstname.lastname@example.org.
 Elite provides a direct way for prospective clients to set up an appointment through its website.
 You can choose from a phone conversation or in-person meeting for either 30 minutes or an hour.

 - The key to a successful retirement plan is to gather as many income streams as possible.
 With a consistent focus placed on individual retirement accounts (IRAs) and 401(k)s, it’s easy to forget the extra income you can expect from.
 To get an idea of what type of payments you should anticipate, take a look at SmartAsset’s Social Security calculator.

 - There’s no shame in asking for help when fleshing out your plans for retirement.
 Financial advisors make great retirement planning partners and mentors.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.